jgstew/jgstew.github.io/_posts/2017-11-02-FaceID-Possibilities.md

 - Lock the screen after a delay if the owner's face isn't there.
 (Giving the phone to kids or someone temporarily)
 - Allow only certain faces to make purchases, while allowing other faces to unlock and use the phone otherwise.

-Some are already implimented in iOS 11 on the iPhone X, but I think there will be many more to come:
+Some are already implemented in iOS 11 on the iPhone X, but I think there will be many more to come:

 - Do not lock the phone if the owner is looking at it.
 - Dim the screen if no one is looking at the phone faster to save battery.